Justice League Queer

-Justice League Queer, or JLQ, is a fictional superhero team appearing in American comic books published by DC Comics.
+Justice League Queer (JLQ) is a superhero team appearing in American comic books published by DC Comics.
 Justice League Queer was an ad-hoc team of LGBTQIA+ heroes formed by Gregorio de la Vega to fight off Eclipso when he attacked a pride parade.
 The team is a variation on one of DC's long-running properties, the Justice League (originally and sometimes still known as the Justice League of America, commonly abbreviated as "JLA").
 The JLQ was originated by Andrew Wheeler and Luciano Vecchio.

 Publication history

 DC introduced the concept as one of 16 entries in a bracket tournament called Round Robin, which was announced on DC's Twitter account on March 31, 2021.
 The public voted for pitches they would like to see as a six-issue miniseries.
 JLQ was eliminated in the first round.